twolfson/sublime-snippet-destroyer/messages/install.md

 [gittip]: https://www.gittip.com/twolfson/

 ## Unlicense
-As of Sep 04 2013, Todd Wolfson has released this repository and its contents to the public domain.
+As of Nov 20 2013, Todd Wolfson has released this repository and its contents to the public domain.

 It has been released under the [UNLICENSE][].